kirilcvetkov/tesla-api/README.md

 ## Usage

 #### Step 1 - Get a single-use Token
-Generate a single-use token by authenticating yourself with the Tesla's auth page using your Tesla account credentials.<br>
+Generate a single-use token by authenticating yourself with the Tesla's auth page using your Tesla account credentials.
 This will be a direct connection to Tesla.
-After logging in, you'll arrive at "Page Not Found", which is to be expected.<br>
+After logging in, you'll arrive at "Page Not Found", which is to be expected.
 Look at the URL of this page and copy the `code` parameter.
 This is your single-use token.

 Here's how to get a link to Tesla's auth page: